victorlobe/iCloudMailFix-Tweak/README.md

    - Password: **Your App Specific Password**

 8. Tap **Save**
-9. You may see an alert asking if you want to set it up without SSL, **tap Yes**.
-You might also get an error message during setup, just **tap Continue** and finish adding the account.
-It will work regardless.
+9. It might take a while.
+Be patient.
+When asked if you want to set up the account without SSL, select **No SSL**.
+After that, an error will appear — this is normal.
+Just tap **Continue**.
+10. Done

-**Note**: Support for the default iCloud Mail account will be added in a future update.
+**Note**: This tweak currently only works with manually added iCloud Mail accounts.
+The default iCloud Mail account from Settings → iCloud → Mail will not work.
+Support for the default iCloud Mail account will be added in a future update.

+# Version History

+### v1.0.1
+- Fixed the preference bundle on arm64 devices
+- Modified the Instructions

+### v1.0.0
+- Initial release
+- IMAP and SMTP support
+- Local TLS proxy implementation
+- Automatic startup via LaunchDaemon
+- Manual iCloud Mail account support only

 # Technical Stuff